-- Based on the results of your specific writing assignment, identify and address those exact criteria (see rubric) that were not met during the semester. - Copy those criteria from the rubric that need to be improved directly from the rubric and paste them into the first column labeled "Outcomes" in the Writing cell. - All information presented in this report should be specific, measureable, attainable, realistic, and timely (SMART).
+- Based on the results of your specific writing assignment, identify and address only one criterion (see rubric) that was not met during the semester. - Copy that one criterion directly from the rubric that needs to be improved upon and paste it into the first column labeled "Outcomes".
+You will also want to copy and paste the related course objective/student learning outcome from your course syllabus as well. - Complete the four (4) remaining columns in detail.
+All information presented in this report should be specific, measureable, attainable, realistic, and timely (SMART).
 Your write-up must be data-driven.
 This is especially important when identifying the Action Plan in the last column.

-- Table 2 is completed based on an Action Plan previously identified the last time you taught the course in question. - Copy the previously identified "Action Plan" column (last column) from Table 1 and paste that information into the first column of Table 2 labeled "Previous Action Plan". - In detail, describe the results of the implementation of the Action Plan per the second column's directions.
-Use data when describing your results.
+- Table 2 is completed based on an Action Plan you previously identified the last time you taught the course in question (either last semester or last year). - Copy that previously identified "Action Plan" column (right hand column) from Table 1 and paste that information into the left hand column of Table 2 labeled "Previous Action Plan" for this present report. - In detail, describe the results of the implementation of the Action Plan per the second column's directions.
+Use data when describing your results. - It is critical that you contact Tom Morris if you do not have your previous Writing - General Education Competency Assessment Report from the last time you taught the course in question.
+He can send you that report so you can copy the previously identified Action Plan and report on it.

-Complete the appropriate writing section of the General Education Competency Assessment Report (Appendix E) electronically for each course you teach.
+Complete the Writing - General Education Competency Assessment Report (Appendix E) electronically for each course you teach.
 Submit them via e-mail to Tom Morris at tomm@mesalands.edu.
-In order to submit the forms electronically, you will need to save the form (using the naming convention below) on your computer as a .doc file.
+In order to submit the forms electronically, you will need to save each form (using the naming convention below) on your computer as a .doc file.
 Once you have saved the form, you will send it as an attachment to Tom Morris at tomm@mesalands.edu.
-When submitting the forms, use the following naming convention/file name format:
+When saving and submitting the forms, use the following naming convention/file name format:

 - first initial of first name

 - last name

-- gened (indicating a general education assessment)
+- writing (indicating the writing general education assessment)

 - course abbreviation

 - course number

 - course section number

-- for example: jdoegenedbiol21101
+- for example: ateacherwritingsoc10109

 Electronic forms not named correctly will not be accepted.
-Contact Tom Morris, Co-Chair of the Student Learning Assessment Committee, at either 575.461.4413 x120 or tomm@mesalands.edu should you have any questions.
+Contact Tom Morris, Director of Student Success, at either 575.461.4413 x120 or tomm@mesalands.edu should you have any questions.